 There are so many factors in a vacation and theme park day that I can’t really account for.
 Crowd levels fluctuate throughout the year and that can be a big factor in the number of attractions you can accomplish, as is the size of the group you are traveling with.

-As of September 2021, Disneyland is still working its way into being the park we all know and love.
-Entertainment is still missing, FastPasses are gone forever and all the while capacity is still limited.
-While we predict that all to change by the end of the year and possibly before, the itinerary is dramatically affected.
-We’ve taken out any steps that included FastPass, outside of the virtual queue options and just skip any steps with a show that isn’t running.
+The itinerary has been changed around to fit into the 2022 landscape.
+Toontown has been taken out of the itinerary since it won’t be open for a year.
 The parks are in a fluid state so we will keep updating as time goes.
-For now, this itinerary assumes that you are not using Genie+ or Lightning Lane, whenever those do become available.
+For now, this itinerary assumes that you are not using Genie+ or Lightning Lane.
 Before getting to any of this itinerary, you’ll need to buy tickets.
 We prefer buying them from here!

 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
 While Disney World has become a place where it benefits to follow a schedule, Disneyland can still play for those who want to be a little more spontaneous.
 Let’s get to the plan!

-Get There 30 Minutes Early and On the App Even Earlier
+Get There 30 Minutes Early for Fantasyland Highlights

 We continue our run of attractions with Pirates of the Caribbean and Haunted Mansion, both of which are in New Orleans Square.
 While these are some of the finest attractions that Disneyland offers, neither tend to have long lines due to their large capacity.
 If either do happen to be over half an hour then skip it and come back later.
 While in the area, get your first look into the alleys of New Orleans Square.

-After that whirlwind of a morning, it’s time to relax for a bit.
+After working up a sweat it’s time for lunch!
 What better place to relax than lunch along the Rivers of America.
 Cafe Orleans is one of our favorite places in Disneyland and an affordable table-service option.
 For something slightly more iconic, lunch at Blue Bayou is another good choice.
 The atmosphere can’t be matched at Blue Bayou but the food doesn’t quite live up to the over-inflated prices.
 French Market is in the same area and is an excellent counter-service choice with an atmosphere almost equal to Cafe Orleans.

 Slowing it Down